XiaotaoChen/model-quantization/doc/detection.md

-## Training and Test
+## Training and Testing

   Training and testing methods follow original projects ( [detectron2](https://github.com/facebookresearch/detectron2) or [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) ).
-To obtain the quantization version of given models, please modify corresponding configuration files by setting quantization related options.
+To obtain the quantization version of the given models, please modify corresponding configuration files by setting quantization related options.

   Example configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config`.
 In `detectron2` and `aim-uofa/AdelaiDet` projects, most of the options are managed by the `yaml` config file.
 Thus, the `detectron2/config/default.py` is modified to add the quantization related options.
-They have the same meaning with the ones in classification task.
+They have the same meaning with the ones in the classification task.
 Refer option introduction in [classification.md](./classification.md#Training-script-options)

   If you want to test the low-bit quantization model only, just download the pretrained model and run the test.
 If training is required, see below [examples](./detection.md#Examples) for demonstration.

-## Speical Guide for quantization
+## Special guide for quantization

-  The overall flow of the quantization on detection/ segmentation / text spotting tasks are as follows, some of them can be omit if the pretrained model already exists.
+  The overall flow of the quantization on detection/ segmentation / text spotting tasks are as follows, some of them can be omitted if the pretrained model already exists.

-- Train full precision backbone network on Imagenet
+- Train the full-precision backbone on Imagenet

   Refer the saved model as `backbone_full.pt`

-- Finetune the low-bit model (backbone network)
+- Finetune the low-bit backbone network

   Refer [classification.md](./classification.md) for finetuning with `backbone_full.pt` as initialization.